sfigg/commercialization-public/customize/enterprise/shell-launcher.md

 ## Configure Shell Launcher

-There are a two ways you can configure Shell Launcher:
+There are two ways you can configure Shell Launcher:

 1. In Windows 10 version 1803, you can now configure Shell Launcher using the **ShellLauncher** node of the Assigned Access Configuration Service Provider (CSP).
 See [AssignedAccess CSP](https://docs.microsoft.com/en-us/windows/client-management/mdm/assignedaccess-csp) for details.
 1. Use the Shell Launcher WMI providers directly in a PowerShell script or application.